50+ Effective Social Skills Activities For Teens And Kids

 1. The chits contain the names of the characters that they will be playing.

-1. The characters can be of one famous story or from different stories.
+1. The characters can be from one famous story or from different stories.
 For example, you can have Romeo and Jack Sparrow as characters.

 1. Now, tell them to create a story in which these characters from different stories come together.